City IDs, pursues next water supply

 Current drought level

-As of Aug.
-1, the City is in Drought Level 1, which restricts outside watering to no more than once every seven days and no more than 1 inch per week.
-Watering is prohibited from noon-6 p.m., as is runoff of more than 150 feet down any street, gutter, alley or ditch.
+As of Sept.
+18, San Angelo is in standard conservation, which restricts outside watering to twice every seven days at no more than 1 inch per week and not between the hours of noon to 6 p.m.
+Runoff of more than 150 feet down any street, gutter, alley or ditch is also prohibited.

-In effect when the city has less than 24 months of available water supply.
+In effect when the city has more than 24 months of available water supply.

 Hand watering of lawns, gardens, landscape areas, trees, shrubs or other plants being grown outdoors or foundations may be done on any day, except during the prohibited watering hours of noon to 6 p.m., provided the allowable application rate of 1 inch per week is not exceeded.